pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -h, --help  Show this message and exit.

     Commands:
-      brand         Display information on the server.
-      centralinsts  Display central instances in the WBEM server. connection    Display connection info used by this server. info          Display general information on the Server. interop       Display the interop namespace name.
-      namespaces    Display the namespaces in the WBEM server. profiles      Display registered profiles from the WBEM server.
+      brand             Display information on the WBEM server. connection        Display connection info used by this server. get-centralinsts  Display central instances in the WBEM server. info              Display general information on the server. interop           Display the server interop namespace name. namespaces        Display the namespaces in the WBEM server. profiles          Display registered profiles from the WBEM server.

 .. _`pywbemcli server brand --help`: